Are you afraid to cope with the big changes that may come?

 Deep breathing works for most people. when you breathe deeply, it sends a message to your brain to calm down and relax.
 Regular exercise can increase self-confidence, it can relax you, and it can lower the symptoms associated with mild depression and anxiety Relaxation allows you to deal well with changes.

 REACH OUT TO OTHERS

 Find people and sources to navigate the change no matter what it may be.
-You can really learn from others on how to approach issues.
-They can see it more objectively than you can, and take solace in the fact that you are not alone; someone has and is going through the same situations.
-Admitting that we need help is hard, but you will be surprised how positive people respond.
+You can really learn from others how to approach issues.
+They can see it more objectively than you can and take solace in the fact that you are not alone; someone has and is going through the same situations.
+Admitting that we need help is hard, but you will be surprised by how positively people respond.

-EVERY CHANGE HAS SOMETHING GOOD TO OFFER US AND BRING OUR UNIQUE STRENGTHS TO FOREFRONT.
-GROW WITH EVERY CHANGE AS CHANGE IS THE ONLY CONSTANT THING.
+EVERY CHANGE HAS SOMETHING GOOD TO OFFER US AND BRINGS OUR UNIQUE STRENGTHS TO THE FOREFRONT.
+GROW WITH EVERY CHANGE, AS CHANGE IS THE ONLY CONSTANT THING.